-Habitat Excellent Score 8 Good Score 6 Fair Score 4 Poor Score 2 Your Score Factors Left Bank Right Bank Bank vegetation.
+Habitat Factors Excellent Score 8 Good Score 6 Fair Score 4 Poor Score 2 Your Score Bank vegetation.
 Are the banks protected?
-Stream banks covered with trees and shrubs More than 3/4 covered with trees and shrubs More than 1/2 covered Less than 1/2 covered How stable are the banks?
-No erosion Spots of erosion Significant active erosion Very unstable bank Is the stream open to land run off?
-Well vegetated margins at least 30 metres wide Well vegetated margin 20 metres wide Narrow margin 5-10 metres wide Bare of introduced grass cover such as pasture land
+Steam banks covered with trees and shrubs More than 3/4 covered with trees and shrubs More than 1/2 covered Less than 1/2 covered How stable are the banks?
+No erosion Spots of erosion Significant active erosion Very unstable bank Is the stream open to over land run off?
+Well vegetated margin at least 30 metres wide Well vegetated margin 20 metres wide Narrow margin 5 - 10 metres wide Bare or introduced grass cover such as pasture land